alessandrodeste/test-typescript-absolute-paths/README.md

-# Typescript project to test absolute paths
+# Testing typescript project with absolute paths

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).